naotokui/penseur/README.md

 Loading an encoder model requires a word2vec .bin file (for vocabulary expansion, as discussed in the original paper).
 There is a link to the one [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit). **Place it in the data folder.**

+**Any encoding models or decoders you create should be in the data folder as well, but penseur will handle that for you as long as you use the proper commands.**

 During training an encoder or decoder, if Theano throws TypeError: ('An update must have the same type as the original shared variable (shared_var=\<TensorType(float32, matrix)>', etc.), adjust your python call to include specifying floatX to be equivalent to float32:

 ```bash